 A fancy term, probably most of us would have just ignored it assumingly that this is not for me.
 To put it simply, estate planning involves deciding how you want your assets to be distributed after you die (or become unable to make your own financial decisions).
 Estate planning can be complicated, so it’s best to consult a financial adviser and a lawyer when drawing up your estate plan.

-Your estate is comprised of everything you own— your car, home, other real estate, checking and savings accounts, investments, life insurance, furniture, personal possessions.
+Your estate is comprised of everything you own— your car, home, other real estates, checking and savings accounts, investments, life insurance, furniture, personal possessions.
 No matter how large or how modest, everyone has an estate and something in common—you can’t take it with you when you die.

 To ensure your wishes are carried out, you need to provide instructions stating whom you want to receive something of yours, what you want them to receive, and when they are to receive it.
 You will, of course, want this to happen with the least amount paid in taxes, legal fees, and court costs.

 When should you start estate planning?
 It’s never too early to start.